henrikrxn/henrikrxn.github.io/src/henrikrxn.github.io/input/blog/Webassembly-dotnet-8-hello-world/index.md

 There are a couple of observations:

-1. It is not one self-contained .wasm file.
+1. It is not one self-contained .wasm file out of the box.
    Rather a `dotnet.wasm` file and a bunch of dlls in a folder.
-   My guess is that dotnet.wasm is the same as used in Blazor Webassembly.
+   My guess is that dotnet.wasm is the same as used in Blazor WebAssembly.
+2. If you want single file there still is a minor issue.
-2. It was surprisingly easy to get up and running.
+3. It was still surprisingly easy to get up and running, especially if you can live without single file WASM.
+4. There is information to be found when you get stuck.

 ## Going forward